 Visit the best example of a southwest fort from the Indian Wars of 1854 to 1891.
 It protected emigrants and mail coaches on the Trans-Pecos portion of the San Antonio-El Paso Road and the Chihuahua Trail.

 Located at 101 Lt.
 Flipper Dr., Fort Davis in West Texas.
 Open Monday to Sunday from 8 a.m. to 5 p.m.
-Seven-day pass is $20.
+Seven-day pass is $20 for a vehicle or $10 per person.

 Amistad National Recreation Area